 What sets our program apart?

-• Individualized attention.
+Individualized attention.
 Classes are small and held primarily face-to-face.
-You will also be assigned an SLP mentor to help you reach your academic and professional goals.
+Your advisor will help you explore your interests and develop professional goals.

-• SLP graduate program acceptance.
-Students accepted into the Post-baccalaureate Program in Speech-Language Pathology with an overall GPA of 3.5 or higher from their undergraduate institution will be automatically accepted into the SLP graduate program upon completion of the PBP SLP Track certificate, given the following conditions are met:
+SLP graduate program acceptance.
+Students accepted into the Post-baccalaureate Program in Speech-Language Pathology with an overall GPA of 3.5 or higher from their undergraduate institution will be automatically accepted into the SLP graduate program upon completion of the PBP in SLP certificate, given the following conditions are met:

-• Earn a grade of "A-" or higher in Intro to Patient Care 1 & 2
+Earn a grade of "A-" or higher in Clinical Methods and Observation in SLP 1 & 2

 Have additional questions?
 Contact the Program Coordinator: